Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 The most widely installed retail forex platform globally.
 MT4’s main advantages are its established Expert Advisor ecosystem (automated strategies), the enormous library of custom indicators, and traders’ familiarity with its interface.
 If you are using a strategy built by someone else or copied from a third-party source, it was probably written for MT4.

-Its limitations: MT4 was built in 2005.
+Its limitations: MT4 was included in 2005.
 The charting tools are functional but dated, and it was not designed with modern multi-asset trading in mind.
 Most brokers still offer it because traders demand it, not because it is the best available option in 2026.

 MetaTrader 5 (MT5)